IUrreta/DatabaseEditor/README.md

 If, on the other hand, you installed downloading the zip, you'll see the same message but with a different icon:
 ![image](https://github.com/IUrreta/DatabaseEditor/assets/95303008/f35f7df7-34f3-4356-b542-5c5a7e8f6de9)
 ,
-just click it and it will re direct you to the latest release available
+just click it and it will re direct you to the latest release available, so you can download it from there.

 When you have the latest version available, you'll see this on the right bottom corner of the screen: